engineyard/ey-docs/pages/using-rubinius-on-appcloud.md

 Support for users of Rubinius is provided via the dedicated [[Rubinius forum|signup-rubinius]].
 All Engine Yard users can access support for Rubinius via this forum until it is promoted from the [[Engine Yard Beta Program|beta-intro]].

+##Known Issue with Rails 3.0.10

+Use Rails 3.0.9 or _lower_ with Rubinius.
+Rubinius 1.2.4 is incompatible with Rails 3.0.10.

 ##To use Rubinius for a new environment

 1. Create a new environment using the Create New Environment link on the Dashboard.